Scroll down the page for brief descriptions. How would YOU like to participate?

 Daughters of the King, St. Clare Chapter

 The Prayer Chain is a circle of volunteers who pray for people added to the list on request.
 Anyone in the Prayer Chain may add names of those who are sick or in need.
 List changes are e-mailed to members, and the full list is mailed monthly.
-It is also on the web site.
-Our Prayer Chain contact can add you to the distribution list, or you can share in this Ministry by printing out the web site page and using it in your daily devotions.
-Send your prayer concerns to Suzanne Taylor or Louise Peake and they’ll get the word around.
-Contact people: Suzanne Taylor or Louise Peake
+It is also on the website.
+Our Prayer Chain contact can add you to the distribution list, or you can share in this Ministry by printing out the website page and using it in your daily devotions.
+Contact: Suzanne Taylor

 Sunday Prayer List